Peter Riegel: Life and career

 Riegel founded and edited Measurement News, the newsletter of the Road Running Technical Council of USA Track & Field.
 He helped in the creation of the RRTC when USATF was first being organized, and served as its chairman until 2002.
 He headed the US team to design and measure the marathon courses for the 1984 and 1996 U.S. Olympics, as well as the U.S. Men's Olympic Marathon Trials race held in Columbus in 1992.
 He was also a founding member of the Association of Road Racing Statisticians.

-He held a patent for an automatic trip fill nozzle and another for an exhaust regulator valve for push-pull diving system.
+Riegel held a patent for an automatic trip fill nozzle and another for an exhaust regulator valve for a push-pull diving system.